-- Accidental and inadvertent misuse - Individual abuse for personal gain, malice, revenge, or curiosity.
+• Accidental and inadvertent misuse

+- Individual abuse for personal gain, malice, revenge, or curiosity.
 The abusers are assumed to have only limited access to the underlying systems and software.
-They are not expert at the internal structure of the systems. - Random untargeted abuse, such as from an Internet hacker.

-The threat profile also assumes that the following threats are either not present or otherwise protected.

-- Individual abuse by a system administrator, system developer, or other expert.

-- Military or hostile government action

-- Organized criminal attack

-IHE addresses only those security requirements related to IT systems within the scope of IHE healthcare applications.
+They are not expert at the internal structure of the systems. - Random untargeted abuse, such as from an Internet hacker. - 2395 The threat profile also assumes that the following threats are either not present or otherwise protected. - Individual abuse by a system administrator, system developer, or other expert. - Military or hostile government action - Organized criminal attack - 2400 IHE addresses only those security requirements related to IT systems within the scope of IHE healthcare applications.
 It does not address security requirements for defending against network attacks, virus infection, etc.

 IHE does not mandate the use of encryption because the performance impact of current encryption algorithms is excessive.
 Most hospital networks provide adequate security through physical and procedural mechanisms.
+The additional performance penalty for encryption is not

+2405 physical and procedural mechanisms.
 The additional performance penalty for encryption is not justified for these networks.
 The profiles permit the use of encryption so that it can be used as part of an overall security plan.

-Appendix F: Displayable Report Distribution Using the DRPT, RID and XDS Profiles
+Appendix F Displayable Report Distribution Using the DRPT, RID and XDS Profiles